thiiagoms/thiiagoms/README.md

 Hi, nice to meet you! :smile:.

-:wedding: I'm currently working as Backend Developer Junior.<br>
+:wedding: I'm currently working as Backend Developer.<br>
 :elephant:/:snake: I can help with:
 <ul>
     <li>PHP (Laravel and Lumen)</li>